-• Psalm of the Week: The Heavens Declare/Psalm 19
+• Psalm of the Week: Love is Lord of All/Psalm 86

-Get your accompanying journal, which includes further questions for reflection and some invitations to prayer and practice
+Continue your reflections with the accompanying journal, which includes further questions for reflection and some invitations to prayer and practice.

 Paid subscribers receive a free journal PDF, or you can purchase a paperback version

-Visit the Celtic Psalms website for scores/books, mp3s, CDs, and videos for The Heavens Declare
+Visit the Celtic Psalms website for scores/books, mp3s, CDs, and videos for Love is Lord of All

 Find out more about the Habits for the Spirit course: an 8-week online course exploring habits and daily spiritual practices to promote wellbeing in body, mind, and spirit